Lisp-Stat/IPS9/README.md

   This repository contains worked Jupyter notebook examples from the book, _Introduction to the Practice of Statistics_, ninth edition.

-  Note that Github won't render these in-situ because it does not have a Common Lisp kernel.
-You will need to check out the repo to follow along.

 ### Built With